 Colchicine (Colcrys, Mitigare)

-Colchicine is a medication used to treat some inflammatory disorders.
+Colchicine is a very effective anti-inflammatory medication.
+It is used to treat certain disorders in which inflammation plays a key role.
 In children, colchicine is most commonly used to treat Familial Mediterranean Fever (FMF), Behçet’s disease and recurrent aphthous stomatitis.
-In adults, it is more commonly used to treat gout.
 In the treatment of FMF, it reduces the frequency of fever and arthritis attacks, and prevents complications of FMF.
+In adults, it is commonly used to treat acute gout flare or to prevent gout flares.

 How to Take It